 To thoroughly test out the pros and cons of the service, I’m going to test Surfshark on my 9 step rating criteria:

-- Security – Is Surfshark VPN Safe?
+- Streaming – Is Surfshark good for streaming?

 - Leaks – Does Surfshark leak IP, DNS & WebRTC?